 Field-hunting tip

-Look in hydrothermal deposits country — that is the host setting where erazoite typically forms.
+Look in hydrothermal deposits country, the host setting where erazoite typically forms.
 If you start seeing realgar, orpiment, lorandite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts, aggregates habit, so train your eye for that shape before scanning the outcrop.